We use cookies on this website, you can read about cookies and GDPR Privacy Policy here

 package

-Buy Now Coddan is a London-based Authorised Corporate Service Provider (ACSP) offering professional company secretarial and corporate legal services with over 20 years of experience.
-If you need to change or replace a company director in the UK, Coddan provides a complete, all-in-one solution—eliminating the need to navigate complex corporate law or deal with multiple service providers.
-Headquartered in Central London, Coddan is a specialist law firm and corporate service provider bringing together accountants, company formation authorised agents, and licensed corporate service professionals.
-We act as a trusted first point of contact for routine and complex company secretarial tasks, including appointing a new company director, registering director details, and resigning or removing directors.
+Buy Now Coddan is a London-based Authorised Corporate Service Provider (ACSP) with over 20 years’ experience delivering professional company secretarial and corporate legal services.
+If you need to appoint, replace, or remove a company director in the UK, we provide a complete, all-in-one solution—removing the need to navigate complex corporate law requirements or coordinate multiple advisers.
+Headquartered in Central London, Coddan brings together accountants, authorised company formation agents, and licensed corporate service professionals under one roof.
+We act as a trusted first point of contact for both routine and complex director matters, including appointing new directors, registering director details, and managing resignations or removals in compliance with the Companies Act 2006.
+Our experienced corporate secretarial team ensures all filings with Companies House are prepared accurately and submitted within statutory deadlines.

 £75.00